This morning started as a perfect day. As the sun rose, and I knew I wanted to see Haiti.

 The quality of Royal Caribbean has been excellent so far.

-As I chat with new friends in the spa, I realise what an amazing life I have.
+As I chat with new friends in the spa, I realize what an amazing life I have.

 I am so thankful!